Human rights in Mauritania: Freedom of movement, internally displaced persons, protection of refugees, and stateless persons

 The constitution and statutes of Mauritania provide for freedom of movement within the country, foreign travel, emigration, and repatriation.
 The government generally respected these rights in 2011, but there were exceptions.

 The government cooperated with the Office of the United Nations High Commissioner for Refugees (UNHCR), the International Organization for Migration, and other humanitarian organizations in providing protection and assistance to internally displaced persons, refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.
 In practice, resources provided by the government were inadequate.

 Persons lacking identity cards in 2011 could not travel freely in some regions.
 In response to what it described as an increased terrorist threat, the government set up mobile roadblocks where gendarmerie, police, or customs officials checked the papers of travelers.
 These roadblocks often provided the occasion for officials to demand bribes.

-Unlike in 2010, authorities did not restrict international travel of some opposition members in 2011.
+Unlike in 2010, authorities did not restrict the international travel of some opposition members in 2011.